Dentistry: Education and licensing

 John M. Harris started the world's first dental school in Bainbridge, Ohio, and helped to establish dentistry as a health profession.
 It opened on 21 February 1828, and today is a dental museum.
 The first dental college, Baltimore College of Dental Surgery, opened in Baltimore, Maryland, US in 1840.
 The second in the United States was the Ohio College of Dental Surgery, established in Cincinnati, Ohio, in 1845.
 The Philadelphia College of Dental Surgery followed in 1852.
 In 1907, Temple University accepted a bid to incorporate the school.

-Studies show that dentists that graduated from different countries, or even from different dental schools in one country, may make different clinical decisions for the same clinical condition.
+Studies show that dentists who graduated from different countries, or even from different dental schools in one country, may make different clinical decisions for the same clinical condition.
 For example, dentists that graduated from Israeli dental schools may recommend the removal of asymptomatic impacted third molar (wisdom teeth) more often than dentists that graduated from Latin American or Eastern European dental schools.

 In the United Kingdom, the first dental schools, the London School of Dental Surgery and the Metropolitan School of Dental Science, both in London, opened in 1859.
 The British Dentists Act of 1878 and the 1879 Dentists Register limited the title of "dentist" and "dental surgeon" to qualified and registered practitioners.
 However, others could legally describe themselves as "dental experts" or "dental consultants".
 The practice of dentistry in the United Kingdom became fully regulated with the 1921 Dentists Act, which required the registration of anyone practising dentistry.
 The British Dental Association, formed in 1880 with Sir John Tomes as president, played a major role in prosecuting dentists practising illegally.
 Dentists in the United Kingdom are now regulated by the General Dental Council.

-In many countries, dentists usually complete between five and eight years of post-secondary education before practising.
+Dentists in many countries complete between five and eight years of post-secondary education before practising.
 Though not mandatory, many dentists choose to complete an internship or residency focusing on specific aspects of dental care after they have received their dental degree.
 In a few countries, to become a qualified dentist one must usually complete at least four years of postgraduate study; Dental degrees awarded around the world include the Doctor of Dental Surgery (DDS) and Doctor of Dental Medicine (DMD) in North America (US and Canada), and the Bachelor of Dental Surgery/Baccalaureus Dentalis Chirurgiae (BDS, BDent, BChD, BDSc) in the UK and current and former British Commonwealth countries.

 All dentists in the United States undergo at least three years of undergraduate studies, but nearly all complete a bachelor's degree.
 This schooling is followed by four years of dental school to qualify as a "Doctor of Dental Surgery" (DDS) or "Doctor of Dental Medicine" (DMD).
-Specialization in dentistry is available in the fields of Anesthesiology, Dental Public Health, Endodontics, Oral Radiology, Oral Maxillofacial Surgery, Oral Medicine, Orofacial Pain, Pathology, Orthodontics, Pediatric Dentistry, Periodontics, and Prosthodontics.
+Specialization in dentistry is available in the fields of Anesthesiology, Dental Public Health, Endodontics, Oral Radiology, Oral and Maxillofacial Surgery, Oral Medicine, Orofacial Pain, Pathology, Orthodontics, Pediatric Dentistry (Pedodontics), Periodontics, and Prosthodontics.